toitware/examples/basics/button/README.md

 # Button example

-This example prints 'Button clicked', when you press click the button.
+This example prints 'Button clicked', when you press the connected button.

 ## Running the example